brianscan14/FE-1st-Milestone-Project/README.md

 - [Bootstrap](https://getbootstrap.com/)
     -  Used to make the website more responsive and streamline the grid layout
 - [jQuery](https://jquery.com/)
-    - Used for the navbar, modal and fancybox gallery on the portfolio page
+    - Used for the navbar on all pages, also the modal and fancybox gallery on the portfolio page
 - [Popper.js](https://popper.js.org/)
     - A reference JS needed for the navbar & modal
 - [Google Fonts](https://fonts.google.com/)